fbpx

 We’ve mainly discussed renting residential homes.

-Another option is to rent accommodation specifically designed for retirement, such as units within a retirement village.
+Another option is to rent accommodation specifically designed for retirement.
+This includes retirement flats part of a wider retirement village.

-Retirement villages and communities provide housing for older adults and facilities like restaurants, activity rooms, gardens and sometimes even health services.
+Retirement villages and communities provide housing for older adults.
+These include facilities like:

-Many villages also organise social activities to prevent isolation and encourage a community spirit.
+Many villages also organise social activities.
+These reduce isolation and encourage a community spirit.

 Additional fees cover expenses like property maintenance, community facilities and activities.

 Retirement village units are purpose-built for older adults’ needs.
-Step-free showers, grab rails, and alert buttons enable residents to live independently within a supportive and sociable community.
+Step-free showers, grab rails, and alert buttons enable residents to live independently.

 Understanding contractual obligations is essential when considering a retirement village.

-Factor requirements to refurbish the unit when you live and deferred management fees deducted from sale proceeds if you purchase a unit into any exit plan.
+Factor requirements to refurbish the unit and deferred management fees.

 Should I rent during retirement?